quantagent-capital/quantagentic_api/README.md

    celery -A app.celery_app worker --beat --loglevel=info
    ```

    This starts both the Celery worker and the CeleryBeat scheduler.
-The disaster polling agent will run every 5 minutes.
+The disaster polling agent will run immediately on startup, then every 5 minutes.

+   **Viewing Task Output:**
+   - The task will log detailed output to the console with `INFO` level logging
+   - To see even more detail, use `--loglevel=debug`:
+     ```bash
+     celery -A app.celery_app worker --beat --loglevel=debug
+     ```
+   - To manually trigger the task for testing:
+     ```bash
+     celery -A app.celery_app call app.tasks.disaster_polling_task
+     ```
+   - To monitor task execution in real-time, use Flower (optional):
+     ```bash
+     pip install flower
+     celery -A app.celery_app flower
+     ```
+     Then visit `http://localhost:5555` in your browser

+   **Debugging in Cursor IDE:**
+   - Open the Run and Debug panel (Cmd+Shift+D / Ctrl+Shift+D)
+   - Select one of these debug configurations:
+     - **Debug: Disaster Polling Task (Direct)** - Runs the task directly without Celery (best for debugging task logic) ⭐ Recommended
+     - **Debug: FastAPI Server** - Starts the FastAPI server with hot-reload
+     - **Debug: Celery Worker with Auto Task** - Queues the disaster polling task and waits for a worker to process it
+   - Set breakpoints in your code and press F5 to start debugging
+   - You can also run debug scripts directly:
+     ```bash
+     python debug/task_direct.py        # Run task directly (no Celery) ⭐ Recommended python debug/celery_with_task.py   # Queue task for Celery worker python debug/test_setup.py         # Verify debug setup
+     ```
+   - See `debug/README.md` for detailed debugging instructions

 8. **Access the API documentation**:
    - Swagger UI: `http://localhost:8000/docs`